cscu-ok/regulations/bylaws/I-GOVERNANCE.md

 # Bylaw I — Governance

-Bylaw I was adopted with the authority of the CSCU Executive Council on 2024-01-27.
+Bylaw I was adopted with the authority of the CSCU Executive Council on 2025-01-27.
+It was further adopted with the authority of the CSCU General Members on 2025-02-07.

 ## 0. Definitions